-:: How to Make Money Blogging :: As I set out in my New Writing Schedule and Focus for 2015, I’ll dedicate one day a week to share what I know about making a craft blog successful.
+:: How to Make Money Blogging :: As I set out in my New Writing Schedule and Focus for the year, I’ll dedicate one day a week to share what I know about making a craft blog successful.
 So, here we go with a new series on strategic planning for craft blogging and how to make money blogging.

 Let’s start Making Money Blogging.

 Is this your strategic planning today: live happy, just another day?

 There is something to this.
 Works particularly well in the weekend.

 To achieve business success?
 Not so good.

 How to Plan for Success

 In the new year, people always immediately rush into making goals and to do lists.
 I think that’s a good idea, but it should not be your first step, if you actually want to achieve big goals.
 Therefore, today, I am first taking you through some strategic planning modules, before we get to the actual goal setting.

 A) Evaluate what worked.
 Look at your results of last year (or the last few years).

 - What was popular and what was not: Look at the posts that brought in most traffic; and..